bradgwest/paap/write/paper.md

 Unlike previous deep clustering algorithms, DCEC-Paint attempts to maintain feature space integrity by jointly optimizing for reconstruction and clustering loss.
-Previous algorithms only optimize for clustering after the network is pre-trained which, over the course of clustering can result in divergence in the feature space from the pre-trained spatial structure.
+Previous algorithms only optimize for clustering after the network is pre-trained, which, over the course of clustering can result in divergence in the feature space from the pre-trained spatial structure.
 We posit that retaining learned features is especially important for clustering digitized